-II.
-Coordination With Collective Bargaining Agreements/Plans

-- A. FMLA qualifying leaves of absence will be identified as those authorized under collective bargaining agreements or plans, i.e., disability leave or personal leave, dependent on which leave is appropriate. - B. The FMLA provides for an unpaid leave under certain circumstances.
-The employer shall require an employee to use sick leave for situations required by the collective bargaining agreements.
+- II.
+Coordination With Collective Bargaining Agreements/Plans - A. FMLA qualifying leaves of absence will be identified as those authorized under collective bargaining agreements or plans, i.e., medical leave or personal leave, dependent on which leave is appropriate.

+- B. The FMLA provides for an unpaid leave under certain circumstances.
+The employer shall require an employee to use sick leave for situations required by the collective bargaining agreements (e.g., for the employee's own serious health condition).
 The employer shall only require an employee to use vacation in specific instances allowed by the collective bargaining agreements.
 However, the employee may request and the employer shall grant vacation or compensatory time.
-All paid leave time counts toward the twelve (12) weeks of FMLA qualifying leave.
-However, any absences which are paid from the employee's accrued compensatory time account shall not be counted against the employee's FMLA leave entitlement.

-III.
-Job Benefits and Protection

-- C. During an FMLA qualifying leave, the employee and dependent health and dental insurance is maintained on the same basis as coverage would have been provided if the employee had been continuously employed during the entire leave period. - D. An eligible employee returning from a FMLA qualifying leave is entitled to be restored to the same position and shift that the employee held when the FMLA qualifying leave began, or to an equivalent position and shift with equivalent benefits, pay, and other terms and conditions of employment. - E. Provided the employee returns to work immediately following his/her FMLA qualifying leave (i.e., does not follow the FMLA qualifying leave with additional unpaid leave), benefits must be resumed upon the employee's return to work at the same level as were provided when leave began.
-Any new or additional coverage or changes in health benefits must be made available to an employee while on FMLA qualifying leave.

-IV.
-General Provisions
+All paid time counts toward the twelve (12) weeks of FMLA qualifying leave. - C. Complying with notice/call-in policies of the Appointing Authority.
+An Appointing Authority may require an employee to comply with its usual and customary notice and procedural requirements for requesting leave, absent unusual circumstances.
+Failure to comply may result in the delay or the denial of the leave. - III.
+Job Benefits and Protection - A. During an FMLA qualifying leave, the employee and dependent health and dental insurance is maintained on the same basis as coverage would have been provided if the employee had been continuously employed during the entire leave period. - B. An eligible employee returning from a FMLA qualifying leave is entitled to be returned to the same position and shift that the employee held when the FMLA qualifying leave began, or to an equivalent position and shift with equivalent benefits, pay, and other terms and conditions of employment. - C. Provided the employee returns to work immediately following his/her FMLA qualifying leave (i.e., does not follow the FMLA qualifying leave with additional unpaid leave), benefits must be resumed upon the employee's return to work at the same level as were provided when leave began.
+Any new or additional coverage or changes in health benefits must be made available to an employee while on FMLA qualifying leave. - IV.
+General Provisions - A. Recordkeeping - 1.
+FMLA provides that the Appointing Authority shall make, keep, and preserve records pertaining to the obligations under the Act. - 2.
+The records must disclose the following: - (a) Basic payroll data name; address; occupation; rate of pay; hours worked per pay period; additions and deductions from wages; total compensation paid. - (b) Dates FMLA qualifying leave is taken. - (c) If FMLA qualifying leave is taken in increments of less than one full day, the number of hours taken. - (d) Copies of employee notices of leave provided to the employer; copies of all general and specific notices given to employees by the employer. - (e) Any documents describing employee benefits or employer policies or practices regarding taking of paid or unpaid leave. - (f) Premium payments of employee benefits.